antonskvortsov10/K-means/README.md

 # K-means

-K-means - an algorithm for image processing implemented on C#/.NET (Desktop Application)
+K-means - an algorithm for image processing implemented on C#/.NET (desktop application)

 K-means is an algorithm which is used in computer vision.